Photo by Jade Scarlato on Unsplash

 With the advent of AI as a Service (AIaaS) technology, there’s really no excuse not to offer 24/7 customer service.

-Developments in AI mean that connecting relevant answers from your knowledge base to your customer questions is now easier than ever, thus enabling your customers to self serve with ease.
+Developments in AI mean connecting relevant answers from your knowledge base to your customer questions is now easier than ever, thus enabling your customers to self-serve quickly.

-Think of AI as your best employee, who doesn’t need sleep and can deal with multiple inquiries at the same time.
+Think of AI as your best employee who doesn’t need sleep and can deal with multiple inquiries simultaneously.

 Great service never sleeps.
 So what’s next?